 Table 7 reports the estimated parameters of the models.
-The dependent variables are the percentage improvement of the candidate models compared with their counterparts which overlook the structural break problem for the MASE and when the horizon is one to eight-week ahead at SKU level.
-The results are consistent across other error measures and forecast horizons.
-For the ADL-intra-EWC model over the ADL-intra model without product category dummies the estimate of the parameter “Randomness and growth” is positive (e.g., 0.4) and statistical significant (e.g., p-value<0.001): similarly, for the extended model with category dummy variables included.
-This result holds true also for the models which only include the focal marketing variables.
-This suggests that our proposed models tend to be more advantageous for the SKUs which are difficult to forecast and exhibit a trend in sales, possibly because the SKUs with higher levels of ‘randomness and trend’ are more heavily associated with the structural break problem and forecast bias.
+The dependent variables are the percentage reduction of the MASE by the candidate models which take into account the problem of structural change compared with the ones which do not.
+For example, we may make the dependent variable as the reduction of the MASE by the ADL-intra-EWC model compared to the ADL-intra model and we do not include category dummies.
+In this model, the estimate of the parameter “Randomness and growth” is positive (e.g., 0.4) and statistically significant (e.g., p-value<0.001).
+This indicate that, for the SKU data series with higher randomness (e.g., which are difficult to forecast and exhibit a trend in sales), the ADL-intra-EWC model can reduce a higher percentage of MASE compared to the ADL-intra model.
+This is possibly because the SKUs with higher levels of ‘randomness and trend’ are more heavily associated with the structural change problem and forecast bias.
+Also, we may

 Second, the IC related models including the ADL-intra-IC model, the ADL-own-IC model, and the ADL-EWC-IC model tend to have disadvantages for the SKUs with a high proportion of outliers and for the SKUs with the high central tendency of sales.
 This may indicate that the ‘intercept correction’ for the bias can be submerged by high sales peaks which are usually ‘outliers’ and caused by promotions.
 We also investigate the determinants of the advantages for the ADL-intra-IC model over the ADL-intra-EWC model (e.g., the last two columns in Table 7).
 The results suggest that the ADL-intra-IC model tend to be more advantageous for the SKUs which are difficult to forecast and exhibit randomness and trend in sales.
 All the results here indicate that we may pre-test these features for each SKU and then determine the optimal sales forecasting method specifically for that SKU.
+The results are consistent across other error measures and forecast horizons. similarly, for the extended model with category dummy variables included.
+This result holds true also for the models which only include the focal marketing variables.

 Table 8.
 Forecasting performance regarding percentage reductions in various error measures for the one to eight week forecast horizon